PivotPHP/website/_docs/routing.md

 # Routing

-HelixPHP provides an Express.js-like routing system that's intuitive and powerful.
+PivotPHP provides an Express.js-like routing system that's intuitive and powerful.
 Routes are defined using HTTP verb methods on the application instance.

 ## Basic Routing